CollinDietz/tdd-mocks-and-test-doubles/slides/tdd-and-mocks/subsections/mocks_vs_testdoubles.md

 # Why Do We Need

-- Test's need ways to _prove_ what we want to happen is happening
+- Test's need ways to _prove_ that what we want to happen is happening
-  - If test's just ran the code you wouldn't really prove much
+  - If tests just ran the code you wouldn't really prove much
 - For simple things, just check the output

 ```c